TheImagingSource/tiscamera/doc/pages/tcamprop.rst

    The GError will contain a string describing the cause of the error and an error code.
    The message can be accessed through the member variable `message`.
    The error code can be accessed though the member variable `code`.
-   The error code will be a :c:enum:`TcamError` enum entry.
+   The error code will be a :cpp:enum:`TcamError` enum entry.

 .. c:type:: GValue